Rebecca’s Contact Details

 My Journey

-I had been teaching an individualised, Scaravelli-inspired style of Yoga for ten years, was training to be a Trager practitioner, and raising my family in Downtown Cairo when the Arab Spring of 2011 rose up on my doorstep.
+I had been teaching an individualised, Scaravelli-inspired style of Yoga for ten years, was training to be a Trager practitioner, and raising my family in Downtown Cairo when the Arab Spring rose up on my doorstep in 2011.

-By 2012 I was suffering from physical symptoms which I addressed through a combination of trauma-informed body-based work and psychotherapy.
-As the revolution ebbed and flowed around me and my young family, I set about learning how to use my new-found understanding of trauma and the body to help others, initially through my skills as a Yoga teacher and Trager practitioner, then adding Somatic Experiencing to my tool-box.
+By 2012 I was suffering from physical symptoms which I eventually addressed through a combination of trauma-informed body-based work and psychotherapy.
+As the revolution ebbed and flowed around us, I set about learning how to use my new-found understanding of trauma and the body to help others, initially through my skills as a Yoga teacher and Trager practitioner, then adding Somatic Experiencing and psychotherapy to my tool-box.

 I work in English, Egyptian Arabic and have a comfortable working knowledge of French.